davidechicco/longitudinal_clustering_packages/README.md

-# Longitudinal clustering and mixed models R packages
+# Longitudinal clustering R packages

 ## Requirements
 To run the scripts of this repository, the user needs to have installed: